DevExpress/devextreme-vue/README.md

 ```

-`item` is the default template name for the `itemTemplate` option of the dxList widget.
+`item` is the default template name of the dxList widget's `itemTemplate` option.
 You can specify a custom name for the `itemTemplate` option and for your `slot`:

 ```html
 <div id="app">